The Easybeats: Stevie Wright

 Stevie Wright went on to become a cast member of the original Australian stage production of Jesus Christ Superstar (1972–73) and then launched a successful but short-lived solo career with the hit single "Evie" and the album Hard Road in 1974, which reunited him with Vanda and Young, who produced the records and wrote many of the songs, including "Evie", an ambitious three-part suite split over two sides of a single.

 In later years Wright suffered debilitating drug and alcohol problems which were further exacerbated by his self-admission to the Chelmsford Private Hospital in Sydney.
 Its director, Dr Harry Bailey, administered a highly controversial treatment known as "deep sleep therapy" which allegedly cured drug addiction with a combination of drug-induced coma and electroshock.
 Many patients, including Wright, suffered brain damage and lifelong after-effects, while others died as a result of the treatments.

 Snowy Fleet, Tony Cahill and Dick Diamonde

-Original drummer Gordon "Snowy" Fleet became a successful builder in Perth, Western Australia, and now runs a rehearsal studio based in Jandakot, Western Australia.
+Original drummer Gordon "Snowy" Fleet became a successful builder in Perth, Western Australia, and ran a rehearsal studio based in Jandakot, Western Australia.
 His replacement, Tony Cahill, remained in the UK for a time, briefly joining the final studio lineup of Python Lee Jackson as a bassist, before moving to the United States to tour with King Harvest.

 Dick Diamonde moved to the New South Wales North Coast and retired from performing, after some years of singing and playing in local pubs.